tukcps/SysMD/install/3-SysMLv2Tutorial/kerml.md

 ## Elements

-All artifacts in KerML and SysML are "Elements" and have the features described in this section.
+All artifacts in KerML and SysML are different kind of "Elements".
-More theoretically, `Element` is the base class for all kinds of Elements in KerML, and all other classes inherit its features.
+`Element` is the base class for all kinds of Elements in KerML, and all other classes inherit its features.
 It provides the means for
 - the identification and
 - the hierarchical composition of models.

 For **identification**, each element has the properties
-- `elementId`, a UUID v4 (=random number) or for standard libraries, a UUID v5 (=hashcode of qualified name)
+- `elementId`, a UUID v4 (=random number) or for standard libraries or, a UUID v5 (=hashcode of qualified name),
-- `name`, a String usually given by the user (declared name; optional)
+- `name`, a String usually given by the user (declared name; optional),
-- `shortName`, a String usually given by the user (declared short name; optional)
+- `shortName`, a String usually given by the user (declared short name; optional).

-In SysML v2 textual, names can lexically be written as a basic name, or an unrestricted name.
+In the textual representation, names can lexically be written as a basic name, or an unrestricted name.
 - A **basic name** starts with a letter or an underscore (_), followed by letters or numbers.
 - An **unrestricted name** is a sequence of characters enclosed in single quotes. it can consist of arbitrary symbols except backslash or single quotes.